NazimkovMykola/-shopify-school-homepage-nazimkov-mykola/README.md

 And also he HTML markup is fully valid and has been validated using the "W3C validator" tool - https://validator.w3.org/nu/?doc=https%3A%2F%2Fshopify-school-homepage-nazimkov-mykola.onrender.com%2F

 2. Implement a slider for image previews instead of a static block.
 I couldn't do it due to conflicts in slider initialization.

+3. Analyze styles and get rid of repetitions in styles - move them to mixins or variables